-On a divorce or dissolution, pensions are treated as an asset that can be divided between the parties.
+On a divorce or separation, pensions are treated as an asset that can be divided between the parties.
 A pension is a valuable asset that you may have been building up during your whole working life.
 It is therefore important that on a divorce or dissolution the division of this asset is carried out in the most appropriate and effective way for both parties.

-A summary of the current options available to you when dividing pensions, and the advantages and disadvantages of each, is illustrated in our Pensions on Divorce or Dissolution factsheet.
-You can discuss the different options available with our experienced solicitors, who can guide you through the different stages, and try to minimise any conflict and upset for both parties at all times.
+A summary of the current options available to you when dividing pensions, and the advantages and disadvantages of each, is illustrated in our free Pensions on Divorce or separation factsheet.
+You can discuss the different options available with one of our experienced Lawyers.

 At Slater & Gordon our Family & Divorce Solicitors know that this can be a stressful and emotional time, as it's one of the final stages of a relationship breakdown and may provoke many different feelings in different people.
 Our caring family team is here to help you through this difficult time and to finalise the division of assets so that each party can move on with their lives and look to the future.